Zumper is a real estate site.

-Zumper's website is clean and modern.
-It's simple and attracts a younger audience.
-The goal of my redesign would be to follow Zumper's surface level design as much as possible.
+The surface of Zumper is clean and modern.
+It's simple and tries to attract a younger audience.
+The goal of my redesign would be to follow Zumper's surface level design as much as possible for the redesign.

 Website: Key Features